Early years education

 Your child's first day at school is a big moment for you as a parent/carer as well as for your child.

-It can be both an exciting and nervous time, but there is lots of support and encouragement you can give your child to help them get them be ready for any adventure.
+It can be both an exciting and nervous time, but there is lots of support and encouragement you can give your child to get them prepared for any adventure.

 There are a number of skills you can teach your child before they start school or nursery, such as getting dressed and washing hands.